A complete data resource

 The UNESCO eAtlas series lets you explore and adapt maps, charts and ranking tables for indicators, disaggregated by sex.
 Updated with each UIS data release, UNESCO eAtlases are a powerful resource for professionals, academics, teachers, students and journalists, providing rapid access to precise data and indicators, and information needed to shape development policies.

 Through the user-friendly interface, eAtlases can be used to view selected indicators at a global, regional or national level.
 Users can customize their maps and view data in ranking tables and charts.
 Data, maps and graphs are easily exported, whether as a PDF summary or an interactive element for embedding in a presentation, on a website or on social media.

 UNESCO eAtlas of Out-of-School Children

 The eAtlas of Out-of-School Children provides data and analysis on the millions of children of primary and lower secondary school age who are being denied their right to education.
 Indicators are disaggregated by sex to better evaluate educational inequalities faced by girls and boys.
 Facts and figures, as well as links to additional resources put the most relevant and up-to-date information at your fingertips.
-Available in English and French.
+Available in English, French and Spanish.

 UNESCO eAtlas of Literacy

 Despite significant improvements in literacy rates globally, today there are still 781 million adults and 126 million youths who cannot read or write a simple sentence – two-thirds of whom are women.
 To shed light on the data, the eAtlas of Literacy illustrates the disparities among adults, youth and the elderly, disaggregated by sex, as well as an in-depth look at the gender gap that persists between literacy rates for men and women.
-Available in English and French.
+Available in English, French and Spanish.